Managing Health Care Costing and Financing

-No fee will be charged, and meals and refreshments provided during the event.
-Flights, transfers, and accommodation will be funded for up to three officials per EU 2014-2020 Instrument for Pre-Accession (IPA II) beneficiary country, as well as for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, and Ukraine.
-Applications of additional self-funded candidates from the CEF Constituency (and beyond) will be considered, as far as space permits.
+No fee was charged, and meals and refreshments were provided during the event.
+Flights, transfers, and accommodation were funded for up to three officials per EU 2014-2020 Instrument for Pre-Accession (IPA II) beneficiary country, as well as for one official per country from Armenia, Bulgaria, Croatia, Georgia, Moldova, Romania, and Ukraine.
+Applications of additional self-funded candidates from the CEF Constituency (and beyond) were considered, as far as space permits.

 - Mojmir Mrak- Professor at University of Ljubljana and CEF Senior Program Adviser

 - Mitja Čok- Professor at University of Ljubljana

 - Dorjan Marušič- International Health Care Expert and Former Minister of Health of Slovenia

 - Sanja Madžarević Šujster- Senior Country Economist, World Bank

 - Eva Zver- Institute of Macroeconomic Analysis and Development of Slovenia